How To Thread a Big Fat Ribbon

 Yep, that’s any ordinary twist tie.
-Fold it in half and twist ends.
+Fold it in half and twist the ends.
 Then feed the ends into the grommet or hole.
-Trash bag size twist ties will easily handle a whole stack of banners (well, in my case) or perhaps a whole stack of scrap book pages for you.
+Trash bag size twist ties will easily handle a whole stack of banners (in my case) or perhaps a whole stack of scrap book pages for you.

 And not just for stacks of banners waiting for jute twine.
 I use this same “invention” to thread crazy wide ribbon through impossibly small holes.